Brian Pippard

-Sir Alfred Brian Pippard (7 September 1920 – 21 September 2008) was a British condensed matter physicist.
+Sir Alfred Brian Pippard (7 September 1920 – 21 September 2008) was a British physicist.
 He was Cavendish Professor of Physics from 1971 to 1982, and an Honorary Fellow of Clare Hall, Cambridge, of which he was the first president.

 Biography

-Alfred Brian Pippard was born on 7 September 1920 in London, the son of engineer Alfred Pippard.
-He was educated at Clifton College and Clare College, Cambridge, where he graduated with M.A. and Ph.D. degrees.
+Alfred Brian Pippard was born on 7 September 1920 in London, the son of engineer Alfred John Sutton Pippard.
+Pippard was educated at Clifton College, before gaining a scholarship in 1937 to attend Clare College, Cambridge, where he graduated with First Class Honours in Part II of the Natural Sciences Tripos in 1941.

-After working as a scientific officer in radar research during World War II, Pippard was appointed Demonstrator in Physics at the University of Cambridge in 1947, successively becoming Lecturer in 1950, Reader in 1959, and the first John Humphrey Plummer Professor of Physics the following year.
+After working as a scientific officer in radar research during World War II, Pippard received his Ph.D. in 1947, and was subsequently appointed Demonstrator in Physics at the University of Cambridge.
+He successively became Lecturer in 1950, Reader in 1959, and the first John Humphrey Plummer Professor of Physics the following year.
 In 1971, he was elected Cavendish Professor of Physics.